I believe it is decidedly unoriginal to say that something

 snatched up to the throne of God, which is meant to show Jesus’ true reign in the

-enemy who continually wages war against us, and yet on the other we have the
+enemy who continually wages war against us (physically, psychologically, and spiritually), and yet on the other we have the

 hope and assurance that the victory is already won.